Dungeons & Dragons campaign settings: Al-Qadim

 Al-Qadim is a setting inspired by Arabian mythology and in particular the Thousand and One Nights, with genies, elemental wizards, holy assassins, and a land unified by belief in the power of Fate.
 The land, named Zakhara, is located near the southern border of the continent of Faerûn, the main landmass of the Realms.
 However, Al-Qadim appeared under its own label, and not the Forgotten Realms label, unlike Kara-Tur and Maztica.
-This campaign setting is no longer officially supported; however, it is now regarded as part of the Forgotten Realms campaign setting as its setting is mentioned in some Forgotten Realms sourcebooks and novels.
+This campaign setting is no longer officially supported, but it is now regarded as part of the Forgotten Realms campaign setting as its setting is mentioned in some Forgotten Realms sourcebooks and novels.

 Arcane Age

 Unlike other subsettings, this product line was not separated by space, but by time, taking place in the distant past.

 The Horde

 Released as a box set, The Horde's subheading on its front cover reads "Barbarian Campaign Setting".
 It details a region known as the Endless Waste, which lies between Faerûn and Kara-Tur.
 The setting is modeled on medieval Mongolia (A Guidebook to the Endless Waste, page 9).